Euphredes/Euphredes/README.txt

            Cannon

-Ludwig tells me .
+Ludwig tells me only poets are meant to speak.
 He tells me language itself is playing games on knowledge.
+Let this
+Yankee Doodle Dandy.
+The pen scripts swordplay.
+What irishmanhood leads the dance?

            Perhaps